DerGuru/The-Resonant/Chapters/P2-10 - Quiet Build.md

 Milo wrote **1.8 s at 8 m** and underlined **cooldown 2 min**.

 Lina put a palm on the back of Jason’s neck, grounding him on purpose.
-He rolled his shoulders—headache denied, pressure stepping back down the ladder.
+He rolled his shoulders - headache denied, pressure stepping back down the ladder.

 “Cost curve confirmed,” RAE said.
 “Two streams steady; the third only in pulses with recovery.
 If we must run three, we move closer and shrink radius.”